GeoGroenewald/DDPM-Model/README.md

 Model_info contains a short summary of my model generated with torchinfo

 ## Dataset
 This model was trained on pytorch's built-in CIFAR-10 dataset.
 As such it generates 32x32 images using a label from 0-10.
-It can thus only recognize a few labels and not words, however this could be implemented in a few lines and the project goal was to focus on the ML technicalities.
-STL-10 was chosen due to hardware constraints and the cost of training on a student budget.
+It can thus only recognize a few labels and not words, however this could be implemented in a few lines using the same logic, and the project goal was to focus on the ML technicalities.
+CIFAR-10 was chosen due to hardware constraints and the cost of training on a student budget.
 The label numbers correlate to these words
 * 0 - plane
 * 1 - car